Nissan Micra: Micra K11 (1992)

-K11C (facelift)
+K11C (facelift; 1997)

-In late 1997, a facelift version was introduced, and was built from late 1997 until early 2003.
-Only a few units were produced in 1997, as most of them started in 1998.

-The cumulative visual changes from the first models included a revised front grille and headlights, redesigned front and rear bumpers, oval instead of round side repeater indicators, major changes to the interior and dashboard, redesigned rear light lenses, and a radio aerial repositioned from the top of the right-hand A-pillar to the middle of the roof, towards the rear.
+In May 1997, a facelift version was introduced in Japan.
+The UK-built Micra, meanwhile, was only updated in March 1998 and was built until early 2003.
+The cumulative visual changes from the first models included redesigned headlights and front grille – the grille was now incorporated into the bonnet and featured Nissan's then-corporate "face".
+Both front and rear bumpers were also redesigned, oval instead of round side repeater indicators, major changes to the interior and dashboard, redesigned rear light lenses, and the radio aerial was repositioned from the top of the right-hand A-pillar to the middle of the roof, towards the rear.
+In Japan, the four-speed automatic became an option on the 1.3 as well, meaning that both engines could be ordered with three different types of transmission (5-speed manual, 4-speed automatic, or the CVT).

-In late 2000, the original facelift was replaced by a second version known as the K11C, While it still looked quite similar from the outside, the engines had been updated to run on the newer individual coilpack system (whereas the earlier models had been fitted with a distributor).
+In November 1999, the original facelift was replaced by a second version known as the K11C.
+For UK-built Micras, this took place in late 2000.
+While it still looked quite similar from the outside, the engines had been updated to run on the newer individual coilpack system (whereas the earlier models had been fitted with a distributor).
 As well as this, the secondary catalytic converter was removed and the primary catalytic converter (on the manifold) was enlarged.
 Other exterior changes included new lights on the bumper, an altered lower body, orange turn signals and minor changes to the interior.
 Further changes included a redesigned rear wiper which rested horizontally instead of vertically, and the centre high level brake lamp being reduced in size and mounted at the top of the rear window, instead of on the parcel shelf.